wp-plugins/widget-instance/readme.txt

 == Changelog ==

+= 0.9.3 =
+* Tested in Wordpress 4.2.2, new banner, icons and tinymce button created.

 = 0.9.2 =
 * Added javascript loader, fix for wordpress installs where wp-includes url is not in the root.